KG2QA: Knowledge Graph-enhanced Retrieval-augmented Generation for Communication Standards Question Answering: Results and Analysis

+The model after fine-tuning and merging is superior to the base model in most indicators.
+Taking the Qwen series as an example, the BLEU-4 score of the combined model increased from 18.8564 to 66.8993, and ROUGE scores also improved significantly.
 In terms of efficiency indicators, the reasoning time of the combined model has been significantly shortened.
-The time required for one inference of the Qwen base model has decreased from 5301.4163 seconds to 929.6552 seconds, with a significant improvement in speed. samples per second and steps per second have increased to 0.8700 seconds and 0.4360 seconds respectively.
-The Llama series also shows a similar trend, indicating the efficiency advantage of the combined model in the inference stage.
+The time required for one inference of the Qwen base model has decreased from 5301.4163 seconds to 929.6552 seconds, samples per second and steps per second have increased to 0.8700 seconds and 0.4360 seconds respectively, the Llama series also shows a similar trend.
 Therefore, the fine-tuned merged model is superior to the base model in both generation quality and reasoning efficiency.

-The Llama base model outperforms the Qwen base model in terms of metrics, but after fine-tuning, the Qwen combined model is overall superior to the Llama combined model.
-Taking the BLEU-4 score as an example, the Qwen combined model reached 66.8993, slightly higher than 66.4780 of the Llama combined model.
-The same is true of indicators such as ROUGE-1, ROUGE-2 and ROUGE-L. This phenomenon indicates that although the Llama base model has better native performance, the Qwen model is more adaptable to the data of this fine-tuning task.
-After fine-tuning, it can more fully tap its potential and achieve higher-quality text generation.
+The Llama base model outperforms the Qwen base model, but after fine-tuning, the Qwen Merged model is overall superior to the Llama Merged model, which indicates that although the Llama base model has better native performance, the Qwen model is more adaptable to the data of this fine-tuning task.